-Details regarding specific housing options and room assignment procedures will be communicated to students prior to the resumption of the housing assignment process, which will begin on July 5, 2020.
+Details regarding specific housing options and room assignment procedures will be communicated to students prior to the resumption of the housing assignment process.
 We anticipate multiple move-in days this fall.
-Move-in dates will also be announced in July.

 First-year students will be assigned one student per room and will be housed in The Martha Rivers Ingram Commons, Branscomb Quadrangle and Carmichael Towers East using a random assignment process.
 Requests for specific residence halls will not be considered.
 All first-year students will be housed in single rooms in order to reduce the density in our residence halls.